-In the year ended 31 December 2018, exchange losses exceeded exchange gains by PLN 83 455 thousand.
+In the year ended 31 December 2018, exchange losses exceeded exchange gains by PLN 118 143 thousand.
 Exchange losses are mainly exchange differences related to the Company's debt in the Euro, i.e. a loan obtained from a subsidiary, subordinated bonds and eurobonds.
 On that basis, exchange losses exceeded exchange gains by PLN 113 013 thousand.
 In the comparative period, exchange gains exceeded exchange losses.
-In the year ended 31 December 2018, the Group capitalized exchange differences of PLN 35 577 thousand in relation to investment projects.